How to Remove Lice Fast and Safely at Home

 Hygiene and Cleaning Tips to Prevent Reinfection

-• Soak combs and brushes in boiling water for 10 minutes.
+• Soak combs, brushes, and hair accessories in hot water (at least 130°F/54°C) for 5 to 10 minutes.

 Follow Hygiene And Cleaning Tips To Remove Lice Effectively And Prevent Them From Coming Back In Your Home Or Hair.